GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

 Users can use the cluster provisioning tool to create GPU clusters in few different ways.
 They are Managed instance groups (MIGs), Google kubernetes engine (GKE) and Slurm.
 The configurations are different for different type of GPU clusters.
-1. These are the configurations for a GPU cluster using [MIG](./terraform/modules/cluster/mig/README.md).
+1. The configurations for a GPU cluster using
+   [MIG are here](./terraform/modules/cluster/mig/README.md).
 An example of a simple GPU cluster using MIG can be found [here](./samples/mig/simple/terraform.tfvars).
+1. The configurations for a GPU cluster using
+   [MIG with Containers are here](./terraform/modules/cluster/mig-with-container/README.md).
+An example of a simple GPU cluster using MIG-with-container can be found [here](./samples/mig-with-container/simple/terraform.tfvars).
-2. These are the configurations for a GPU cluster using [GKE](./terraform/modules/cluster/gke/README.md).
+1. The configurations for a GPU cluster using
+   [GKE are here](./terraform/modules/cluster/gke/README.md).
 An example of a simple GPU cluster using GKE can be found [here](./samples/gke/simple/terraform.tfvars).
-3. These are the configurations for a GPU cluster using [Slurm](./terraform/modules/cluster/slurm/README.md).
+1. Tje configurations for a GPU cluster using
+   [Slurm are here](./terraform/modules/cluster/slurm/README.md).
 An example of a simple GPU cluster using Slurm can be found [here](./samples/slurm/minimal/terraform.tfvars).

 For more complex GPU clusters, please use examples from [this section